 Take your time, peruse through the website, and see what we have to offer!

 We are reminded daily why Humanastory is so important.
 The stories we receive come from mostly individuals who have or are passing on and wanted to share their wisdom with others undergoing the same struggles that they had in life.
 They seem sad, but potentially save others in sharing their journeys.
 These individuals deserve the utmost respect and gratitude for helping make the world a more positive place and doing it whilst they are no longer around to enjoy it (a selfless act indeed).
 It is these people and their stories that make an impact on the world and while it seems these people, who have shared their journeys through life, get nothing in return they did something that could and can never be repaid.
 The Honored Departed; they will not be forgotten here.
 Meet our inspiration, Mark Ehmke (Lower left); learn more about him here.

 Having had stage 4 cancer not once, but twice by 18.

 - The first time, had my left testicle removed (at thirteen years old)

-I got married in Parkview Hospice for my boy Mark to make him my best man as it was his last request.
-As a result of my life, and it bears repeating; Humanastory is a bi-product of my life's experience; and I hope to connect people together through shared experiences.
+I got married in Parkview Hospice for Mark to make him my best man, it was his last request.
+Humanastory is a bi-product of my life's experience; and I hope to connect people together through shared experiences.